agongi/study/mongodb/crud/README.md

 | #replaceOne | Supported         |
 | #updateMany | **Not supported** |

-Bulk write operations that only consist of single-document only supported so cannot include multi-document ops, such as `updateMany`.
+Bulk write operations that only consists of single-document only supported so cannot include multi-document ops, such as `updateMany`.

 ### Text Search